≡ Menu

 Treatment Options

-Thanks to modern veterinary medicine all variants of this condition are not necessarily a death sentence and it can be treated, providing the dog is otherwise healthy heart wise.
+Thanks to modern veterinary medicine, all variants of this condition are not necessarily a death sentence and can be treated, provided the dog is otherwise healthy.

 A balloon valvuloplasty…

-Is the name of the operation in question.
-A catheter is fitted to the offending artery and an angiogram is performed to push a little balloon-like device to the affected area.
-Lastly the balloon is slowly inflated until the blockage has dissipated.
-This works for most patients and recurrence is low.
-Eighty percent of all dogs who undergo this operation will go on to live perfectly normal, happy and healthy lives.
+This is the name of the operation in question.
+A catheter is fitted to the offending artery, and an angiogram is performed to push a little balloon-like device to the affected area.
+Lastly, the balloon is slowly inflated until the blockage has dissipated.
+This works for most patients, and recurrence is low.
+Eighty percent of all dogs who undergo this operation will live perfect every day, happy and healthy lives.

 In cases where…

-The dog is too ill to be operated on your vet may prescribe beta-blockers, which thin the blood and make it easier for it to pass through the heart, thereby lessening the symptoms.
-This disease also gives your dog permission to take it easy, and your vet will restrict the dog’s exercise time to stop it getting over excited and risking a heart attack.
+If the dog is too ill to be operated on, your vet may prescribe beta-blockers, which thin the blood and make it easier to pass through the heart, lessening the symptoms.
+This disease also permits your dog to take it easy, and your vet will restrict the dog’s exercise time to stop it from getting over-excited and risking a heart attack.

 Because…